canonical/kubeflow-examples/kubeflow-cos-integration/README.md

 ## Overview

-This guide intended to introduce end users to integration of Kubeflow and COS (Canonical Observability Stack)
+This guide is intended to introduce end users to integration of Kubeflow and COS (Canonical Observability Stack)

 <!-- The following should not be on Discourse -->
 This repository contains all artifacts needed to support this guide. `graphics/` directory contains all related screenshorts and diagrams. `resources/` directory contains all resources needed to generate this `README.md` and run automated documentation tests.
 Main documentation which this `README.md` is generated from is in `kubeflow-cos-integration.ipynb`.